We may receive compensation when you click on links to products from our partners.

 Treating your staff with the respect that you expect them to give you is key to improving your business.
 It’s a well-known fact that happy staff performs better than people who are unhappy in their workplace.
 There is always something that people don’t like when it comes to their jobs, some sort of task that is tedious and frustrating, so why not roll your sleeves up and show them that you’re willing to do the dirty work too.
 Spread it out so that it doesn’t just fall upon one person to do all of the tedious tasks.

 Being an empathetic boss is another way of keeping your staff happy.
-Although you shouldn’t being troubles from home into work, we all have issues that need to be dealt with at some point.
+Although you shouldn’t bring troubles from home into work, we all have issues that need to be dealt with at some point.
 If a member of staff has an ill child or member of the family, be empathetic and allow them to sort things out without feeling like they may lose their job.
-Of course though, be careful not to be walked all over.
+Of course, though, be careful not to be walked all over.

 Allowing your staff regular breaks will increase their morale too.
 There’s nothing worse than knowing you’ve got hours upon hours of work before getting a break.
 Be sure to abide by the rules though.